Mechsoft-Limited/iniswap-document/get-started/wallet-guide.md

 * Backed by the Binance cryptocurrency exchange
 * Can be directly linked to a Binance or Gmail account
 * A streamlined user experience
-* Supports Binance Smart Chain by default, making using iniswap easy
+* Supports Binance Smart Chain by default, making using Iniswap easy
 * Supports a large number of languages
 * Hardware wallet compatible